advanEmbedSols/apachePhpRestEx/README.md

 In the source directories there are api directories which house the PHP code.

-config             Directory holds the information for connecting to the MySql Data. objects            Direcotry holds the classes used to abstract the sql queries.
+config             Directory holds the information for connecting to the MySql Data. objects            Directory holds the classes used to abstract the sql queries.